 Federal immigration agents were in south Minneapolis on the morning of Jan.
 7 as part of a stepped-up enforcement presence that has drawn increasing scrutiny and anger in the Twin Cities.

-Good was inside a purple Honda Pilot SUV positioned perpendicular to Portland Avenue when federal agents on foot converged on the vehicle.
+Good was at the scene as an observer of the operation, Minnesota Attorney General Keith Ellison confirmed Jan.
+9, inside a Honda Pilot SUV positioned perpendicular to Portland Avenue when federal agents on foot converged on the vehicle.

-According to multiple eyewitnesses and video footage, two agents approached the Honda Pilot’s open driver’s-side window and a third approached from the front.
-Video shows one agent grabbing the door handle and trying to open the locked driver’s-side door.
+According to multiple eyewitnesses and video footage, two agents approached the Honda Pilot’s open driver’s-side window, and a third approached from the passenger side, moving to the front.
+Video shows one agent grabbing the door handle and trying to open the driver’s-side door.
 In at least one clip, the agent appears to reach a hand through the open window.

-At that point, the agent in front of the car fired his handgun once through the windshield and at least once through Good’s driver’s-side window as he moved from the front of the vehicle to its side.
+At that point, the car appears to make contact with Ross, who fired his handgun once through the windshield and at least once through Good’s driver’s-side window as he moved from the front of the vehicle to its side.
+It’s unclear whether the vehicle hit Ross.
 Witness video shows the vehicle continued down the street after shots were fired and then struck a parked car.